hskalsi/CreativeAI/Concepts.md

 pysynth.make_wav(mySong, fn='test.wav')
 ```

-Try running this in the Python interpreter and watch what happens!
+Try running this in the Python interpreter from the root Creative AI directory and watch what happens!